Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Game Control Functions.md

 The <ins>x axis value</ins> of the gamepad analog.

 - `id` - The ID controls of the gamepad.
-- `leftStick` - Whether if its the left or right analog stick; Defualt value: `true`.
+- `leftStick` - Whether if its the left or right analog stick; Default value: `true`.

 ### gamepadAnalogY(id:Int, ?leftStick:Bool = true)
 The <ins>y axis value</ins> of the gamepad analog.

 - `id` - The ID controls of the gamepad.
-- `leftStick` - Whether if its the left or right analog stick; Defualt value: `true`.
+- `leftStick` - Whether if its the left or right analog stick; Default value: `true`.